Comparing Monro (NASDAQ:MNRO) and Mister Car Wash (NYSE:MCW)

 |2.84%

-This table compares Monro and Mister Car Wash’s revenue, earnings per share (EPS) and valuation.
+This table compares Mister Car Wash and Monro’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue